plone/plone.testing/src/plone/testing/README.rst

 ``plone.testing`` 6.x has only been tested with Python 2.7.
 If you're using the optional Zope layers, you must use Zope version 4 or later.
-Look at oder ``plone.testing`` versions for supporting older Zope versions.
+Look at older ``plone.testing`` versions for supporting older Zope versions.

 Definitions
 -----------